tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_response_codes.md

 ## Status codes are aren't readily visible

 Status codes are pretty subtle, but when a developer is working with an API, these codes may be the only "interface" the developer has.
 If you can control the messages the developer sees, it can be a huge win.
-All too often, status codes are uninformative, poorly written, and communicate little or no helpful information to the user to remove the error
+All too often, status codes are uninformative, poorly written, and communicate little or no helpful information to the user to overcome the error.

 ## Status/error codes can assist in troubleshooting